Ready for another Student Success Story? Here at Horkey HandBook we love sharing our students’ journeys…

 Every now and then, we get questions along the lines of “But I don’t want to give up my full-time job.
 Can I still freelance?”
-The answer is: absolutely.
-And today’s success story, Rob Flood, is living proof that it is possible to freelance on your lunch break and still make money.
+The answer is: absolutely!
+Today’s success story, Rob Flood, is living proof that it’s possible to freelance on your lunch break and still make money.

 Name: Rob Flood